The Envision Tri-City Cycling Challenge 2017

 Is this going to be a big charity bike ride with hundreds of participants, marshals etc.?

 No – that isn’t Envision’s style at all.
 We believe in a challenge!
-There will be 2-3 groups of 10-12 riders each.
-We will have fully prepared the ride route, provided GPX files for the route, mechanics for support, transportation of bags between accommodation stops, etc., but there won’t be a big group of marshals at every turn.
-This will be a small, entrepreneurial challenge, in keeping with Envisions culture, and you’re going to need to work as a team and display the qualities Envision focuses on developing in young people – such as teamwork, communication, resilience and problem-solving.
+We will fully prepare the ride route, provide GPX files for the route, mechanics for support and transport bags between accommodation stops, etc., but there won’t be a big group of marshals at every turn.
+This will be a small, entrepreneurial challenge, in keeping with Envision’s culture, and you’re going to need to work as a team and display the qualities Envision focuses on developing in young people –teamwork, communication, resilience and problem-solving.

 So how fit do I need to be?

 Any bike ride of 250 miles in 3 days requires you to train and be reasonably fit.
 As long as you are healthy and have trained in advance you should be absolutely fine.
 There are already several “silver cyclists” committed to the ride, including our middle-aged Chair – if he can do it, so can you!
-However if you’re not sure about your fitness, please obviously consult your doctor before committing to the ride.
+However if you’re not sure about your fitness, please consult your doctor before committing to the ride.
+We will provide a full Health and Safety briefing before the ride.

 How much will it cost me to take part?

-Will I get a chance to meet Envision students and Grads if I take part?
+Will I get a chance to meet Envision students and graduates if I take part?

 Yes, absolutely.
 There will be lots of opportunities.
-You will be invited to take part in some student events in early 2017 before the ride, to help your fundraising and cycling momentum!
-We will aim to have an Envision graduate or employee in each cycling team.
-Then after the ride all participants and major sponsors will be invited to a party directly following the Envision London Graduation Ceremony.
-This is provisionally scheduled for Tuesday 27th June 2017 in Central London (subject to venue availability).
+You will be invited to take part in some student events before the ride, to help your fundraising and cycling momentum!
+We will aim to have an Envision graduate or employee in each cycling group.
+Then after the ride all participants and major sponsors will be invited to a party directly following the 2017 Envision London Graduation Ceremony.
+This is provisionally scheduled for Tuesday 27th June 2017 in Central London.
 This will be an opportunity to meet Envision students and graduates, and to celebrate not only the ride but also the achievements of our students over the past year.
-You can get to know more about some of our Grads by reading their stories.

 What else will be going on?

-Each team of ten will be helped to submit short films about their challenge – just as every Envision team does.
-In the first film your team will explain why the chosen cause (to support Envision!) matters, what you are doing to help (get fit and cycle hard), the teams fundraising target, and what you are hoping to get out of the challenge.
-In the second film, completed after the ride, your team will reflect on the experience, the challenges faced and the skills developed along the way.
-Don’t worry: we and the young people you meet will help your team with advice and support in making the film!
-The best film will be screened at the annual London Graduation Ceremony, and at the post-ride party.
+Each group will be helped to submit two short films about their challenge – just as every Envision team does.
+In the pre-ride film the group will explain why the chosen cause (to support Envision!) matters, what you are doing to help (get fit and cycle hard), your fundraising target, and what you are hoping to get out of the challenge.
+In the post-ride film, the group will reflect on the experience, the challenges faced and the skills developed along the way.
+Don’t worry: we and the young people you meet will help your group with advice and support in making the film!
+The best films will be screened at the Envision London Graduation Ceremony, and at the post-ride party.
 The young people will choose the winning team – bonus points if you can inspire or make them laugh!

 I’d love to do part of the ride but can’t do all 3 days.
 Can I still participate?

-Yes, we can accommodate a small number of riders for each of the days.
-The cost will be £50 for day participants, but we still ask you to commit to trying to raise at least £1,000.
+Yes, we welcome riders for single days, or for 2 out of the 3 days.
+The cost will be £50 per day for participants, plus £50 per night for twin room accommodation, but we still ask you to commit to trying to raise at least £1,000.

 What if I want to help but don’t feel up to the ride?